Frequent hurricane shutdowns weigh on U.S. energy results

 Weak energy prices dropped U.S. Gulf of Mexico output in July to 1.65 million bpd, before the series of storm-related shutdowns.
 It could recover some of the lost output in coming weeks, NOIA’s Milito said.

-Well closings will hit results at Hess Corp, which forecast a decline of 25,000 bpd in the current quarter on top of an about 19,000 bpd loss in the prior quarter on offshore maintenance and hurricane shut-ins.
+Well closings will hit results at Hess Corp HES.N, which forecast a decline of 25,000 bpd in the current quarter on top of an about 19,000 bpd loss in the prior quarter on offshore maintenance and hurricane shut-ins.

-In addition to shutdowns at two platforms, Royal Dutch Shell on Thursday said other Gulf of Mexico output was hurt by disruptions away from its platforms.
+In addition to shutdowns at two platforms, Royal Dutch Shell RDSa.L on Thursday said other Gulf of Mexico output was hurt by disruptions away from its platforms.
 It also was restarting an onshore crude-oil processing unit knocked offline by power disruptions from the storm.
-(Reporting by Erwin Seba and Gary McWilliams; Editing by David Gregorio)

 Our Standards: The Thomson Reuters Trust Principles.